Working with Us

 - THE ROLE –

-The post of Lecturer in Counselling will be located within the Academic Discipline of Psychology and Counselling.
-The post-holder will be under the line management of the Academic Director but will be expected to contribute to programmes at both undergraduate and postgraduate level across the discipline (and wider Institute where appropriate).
+The Senior Lecturer in Law will be located within the Institute of Management and Health.
+You will be under the line management of the Academic Director and will be expected to take operational direction of a Programme (or Programmes) of Study at undergraduate and / or postgraduate level.

 - ADDITIONAL INFORMATION -